6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 This week I looked at the authors of Linguistics and Biblical Interpretations understanding of chiasmus which looked more like Bullinger's version of simple correspondence.
 We left the last post noting that it looked more like simple correspondence was at play and did not confirm whether chiasmus was in use.

 What I found interesting in this new perspective was these authors remark that chiasmus is "far more a Semitic phenomenon than it is a Greek phenomenon and is a particular feature of Hebrew poetry" (Cotterell & Turner, 296).
-I thought it is very Greek.
-This makes me think that Bullinger's specific definition of chiasmus is the very Greek version and it is good to give grace to Hebrew poetic style apart from the Greek literary structures.
-Which means the Hebrew 'chiasmus' may not have such a strict definition.
-Cotterell and Turner say the term suggests "the form involves a crossing over in which words, phrases, sentences and even longer texts are sequenced not linearly, but in a cross-pattern" (Cotrell & Turner, 295).
-They then reference a few examples in scripture that in my opinion, follow Bullinger's simple correspondence pattern.
+Personally, I thought it is very Greek.
+This makes me think that Bullinger's specific definition of chiasmus is the very Greek version and it is good to give grace to Hebrew poetic style apart from the Greek.

 So what's the point when applying chiasmus to the structure?
-What does it offer to the meaning or feeling?
+What does it offer to the meaning or feeling of the poem?
 Of course, when any literary device is employed, it is always to communicate some attitude, or feeling, or opinion or point etc. Cotterell and Turner suggest that everything that figurative language makes use of is defined as 'affective language'.
 The purpose is to affect the emotions and mood.
 That "meaning is inextricably bound up in context and cotext" (Cotrell & Turner, 294).
 So that when chiasmus is employed, it is making up the bigger context that plays a big part of the meaning and cotext with the new subjects and members.

 Wow, if ever there was a poem that uses a figure of repetition, on top of a figure of repetition, on top of a figure of repetition, on top of a figure of repetition, on top of a figure of repetition!